tapleader/tapleader-sdk-android/README.md

     }
 }
 ```
-don't forget to register your App class in AndroidManifest.xml :
+Don't forget to register your App class in AndroidManifest.xml :

 ```xml
 <application